A Characterisation of Smooth Maps into a Homogeneous Space: Introduction

 \section{Introduction}

-According to a theorem of \'Elie Cartan, a smooth map $f \colon \Sigma \rightarrow G$, from a connected manifold $\Sigma$ into a Lie group $G$, is uniquely determined by its {\df logarithmic derivative}, up to right translations in $G$.
-This derivative, also known as the Darboux derivative of $f$, is a one-form $\delta f$ on $\Sigma $ taking values in the Lie algebra of ${\mathfrak g} $ of $G$.
-Here we formulate and prove a generalization of this result to smooth maps $f \colon \Sigma \rightarrow G/H$ into an arbitrary homogeneous space $G/H$.
-We describe explicitly the global obstructions to reconstructing such maps from infinitesimal data, data that generalizes logarithmic derivatives (generalized Maurer-Cartan forms).
+According to a theorem of \'Elie Cartan, a smooth map $f \colon \Sigma \rightarrow G$, from a connected manifold $\Sigma$ into a Lie group $G$, is uniquely determined by its {\it logarithmic derivative}, up to right translations in $G$.
+This derivative, also known as the Darboux derivative of $f$, is a one-form $\delta f$ on~$\Sigma $ taking values in the Lie algebra of ${\mathfrak g} $ of $G$.
+Here we formulate and prove a generalization of this result, Theorem \ref{summaryT}, to smooth maps $f \colon \Sigma \rightarrow G/H$ into an arbitrary homogeneous space $G/H$.
+Our generalization describes explicitly the global obstruction to reconstructing such maps from infinitesimal data, data that generalizes logarithmic derivatives (generalized Maurer--Cartan forms).

+In this introduction we generalize the notion of Maurer--Cartan forms and their monodromy, and state the main existence Theorem~\ref{outlineT}.
+The proof is straightforward, apart from a question about Lie algebroid integrability, which is addressed in Section \ref{newsec}, by applying \cite{Crainic_Fernandes_03}.
+Uniqueness, up to symmetry, is guaranteed under a mild topological condition on $G/H$, but we must take some care to qualify what is meant by ``symmetry'', a task postponed to Section~\ref{infch}.

 Cartan's theorem is commonly associated with his method of moving frames for studying subgeometry.
 While the moving frames method can be reinterpreted within the present framework, it is possible to study subgeometry using the new theory without fixing frames or local coordinates.
-Both frame and frame-free illustrations are given in a companion article \cite{Blaom_G}.
+Both frame and frame-free illustrations are given in a sequel article \cite{Blaom_G}.
 It is instructive to review Cartan's approach here.
 For more detail we recommend \cite{Ivey_Landsberg_03}.